velocityzen/sql-migrate-up/README.md

 How it works.
 If version changes works as usual, if version did not change no migration (not run-once, not run-always) will be applied.

+When using versioning you can use `--force` flag to force run migrations for the same version.

 License

 [MIT](LICENSE)